-The redesign: Alaskan Way Viaduct State Route 99, Seattle, WA.
+What Alaskan Way Viaduct, Seattle, WA.

-Differentiation: The Viaduct would be an edible, waterfront park with collaborative opportunities with local businesses, urban agrarians and dedicated volunteers.
+Similarities The Viaduct would be an edible, waterfront park with collaborative opportunities with local businesses, urban agrarians and dedicated volunteers.

-- FareStart is a nonprofit restaurant organization that helps homeless/ disadvantaged men and women transform their lives through transferable skill sets by preparing local food in a healthy environment.
+- FareStart is a nonprofit restaurant organization that helps homeless and disadvantaged men and women transform their lives through transferable skill sets by preparing local food in a healthy environment.

 Seismology Seattle sits on the Cascadia Subduction Zone.
 An active region where two tectonic plates or fragments of earth move toward one another.
 “Earthquake Sources of the PNW.”
 Pacific Northwest Seismic Network.
 N.p., n.d.
 Web.
 03 Apr.
 2014. www.pnsn.org

-High Line Park, New York, NY: The High Line is a public park built on a historic freight line elevated above the streets on Manhattan’s West Side.
+The High Line The High Line is a public park built on a historic freight line elevated above the streets on Manhattan’s West Side.
 It is owned by the City of New York, and maintained and operated by Friends of the High Line; a non-for-profit conservancy make up of community goers who sought to preserve and transform the historical structure at a time when its beauty was at threat for demolition.
 By working with the New York City Department of Parks & Recreation, Friends of the High Line make sure the High Line is maintained and continues to blossom as an extraordinary space for all visitors to enjoy.
 “Park Information.”
 The High Line.
 N.p., n.d.
 Web.
 03 Apr.
 2014. www.thehighline.org